DuongVu39/Diamond_price_prediction/README.md

   ​

 - **Colour**: "The colour of a diamond is actually a reference to its lack of colour, or whiteness.
 Diamond colour is graded according to the GIA colour scale, from D to Z, with D being the whitest and most valuable shade."
-In this dataset, we have six levels of colourm from J (worst) to D (best)
+In this dataset, we have six levels of colourm from J (worst) to D (best).

+  - Trick: tilt your head to form a 45 degree angle with the screen to see the differences among these colours below.

   ![Color](doc/img/color-chart.jpg)